-Oakland is known for its environmental friendliness and history of political activism.
+Oakland is known for its environmental friendliness and prominent history of political activism.
 You can go visit the night markets at Jack London Square and then go see the record-setting Golden State Warriors.

 If you’re planning a move and want a city that’s truly awesome, check out Oakland.

 Everything you need to know before moving to Oakland

 In this guide we’re going to cover how to:

 - Find a place to live.
 We want you to find a place to live that fits your budget and needs.
 We’ll do this by setting a budget and then looking at individual neighborhood costs, commute times, walk scores, crime stats, neighborhood demographics, nightlife and lastly, some resources to find available apartments or houses.

 - Get everything moved.
 Our specialty is moving, so we’ve definitely got you covered.
 We’ll give you the full breakdown on how to actually lug all your worldly possessions into that new Oakland neighborhood.

 - Settle in and make friends.
 Lastly, we’ll break down a bunch of resources you’ll need to get fully set up post-move.
 Things like car and voter registration and some good resources to find things to do and make some new friends.

 - And if you’re looking for more info on moving to Oakland, check out our Oakland move cost guide.

 Quick Oakland Snapshot